haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Languages understands Celestial, Common, Elvish, and Sylvan but can’t speak Challenge 2 (450 XP) Actions
 Hooves.
 Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) bludgeoning damage.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 340

   Saving Throws Con +11, Wis +4
 Senses blindsight 30 ft., tremorsense 60 ft., passive